 There are two types of solid ND filters:

 So, it is necessary that you know exactly your lens diameter.
 It is usually engraved on the lens, the below photo indicates a lens with a 67 mm diameter.

 In case you can’t find your lens diameter, this site will help you, CANON LENS-TO-FILTER CHART

 Cons of the ring-mount ND filters:

-- In using Round/Screw-In Graduated ND filters, it gives the photographer absolutely no control of the grad line placement in a scene.
+- Using Round/Screw-In Graduated ND filters, it gives the photographer absolutely no control of the grad line placement in a scene.

 - Round filters can vignette, especially in wide-angle lenses.

 - Some lower-quality filters are not optically good, meaning they can produce color casts on photos.